 - English Language Mainstream (ELM)-A classroom setting for English learners who have acquired reasonable fluency in English, as defined by the school district.
-In addition to ELD instruction, English learners continue to receive additional and appropriate educational services in order to recoup any academic deficits that may have been incurred in other areas of the core curriculum as a result of language barriers. - Core Instruction in English - Daily Leveled ELD for 30 60 minutes based on the student need and level independently at home through BrainPop ELL program with teacher monitoring progress. - SDAIE strategies/vocabulary development will be embedded in curriculum and enhanced with teacher support in person or during online sessions.
-(SDAIE Strategies for English Learner Intervention is attached). - Monitor student progress and evaluate programs regularly. - Designated ELD Direct Instruction Classes-via a virtual online platform.
+In addition to ELD instruction, English learners continue to receive additional and appropriate educational services in order to recoup any academic deficits that may have been incurred in other areas of the core curriculum as a result of language barriers. - Core Instruction in English - Daily Leveled ELD for 30 60 minutes based on the student need and level independently at home one or more of the foundational offerings with teacher monitoring progress. - SDAIE strategies/vocabulary development will be embedded in curriculum and enhanced with teacher support in person or during online sessions.
+(SDAIE Strategies for English Learner Intervention is attached). - Monitor student progress and evaluate programs regularly. - Designated ELD Direct Instruction Classes-via a virtual online platform. - Reading Eggs- provides a comprehensive range of research-based online reading lessons, activities and books that teach children aged 2-13 the literacy skills needed for a lifetime of reading success.
+The comprehensive reading program is grounded in solid educational research and covers the five pillars of reading - phonics, phonemic awareness, vocabulary, comprehension, and fluency.
+Provided with a minimal cost. - In addition, any other school-provided foundational offerings.